Law Council of Australia's Case Management Handbook

 Whilst the Court is happy to provide this link to the Law Council's Handbook on it's website, it should be noted that the Handbook is not a Court document.

-Following the National Court Framework reforms, the Law Council of Australia and the Federal Court are currently working together to review the Law Council Handbook.
-Once finalised, the updated handbook will take into account the Court's 26 new national practice notes that were issued on 25 October 2016 and any other relevant guides and forms that have altered the practice and procedure in the Federal Court.
+Following the National Court Framework reforms in 2016, the Law Council of Australia and the Federal Court are working together to review the Law Council Handbook.
+Once finalised, the updated handbook will take into account the Court's new national practice notes and any other relevant guides and forms that have altered the practice and procedure in the Federal Court.